nomisbeme/customerapp/README.md

 # Summary

-A simple customer database for a ficticious company.
+A simple customer database for a fictitious company.
 Kubernetes + Java backed by MongoDB.
 Makes heavy use of Microsoft managed services to keep things easy.
 Traffic to/from the application is secured using TLS.